delventhalz/education-cryptobunnies/README.md

 ## Sections

-This curriculum is broken into two parts.
+This curriculum is broken into three parts.
 Although they build on one another, if you are already familiar with blockchain basics, you can probably skip part one.
 For detailed instructions for each part, head to their individual READMEs.